Prevailing Wage and Davis-Bacon Compliance in West Virginia

 Repeal of the State Prevailing Wage Law: West Virginia once had a statewide prevailing wage law for public works, but it was repealed in 2016.

-Reliance on Federal Davis-Bacon for Funded Projects: With no state-level wage mandates, federally funded or assisted construction projects in West Virginia default exclusively to Davis-Bacon rules.
+- Reliance on Federal Davis-Bacon for Funded Projects: With no state wage mandate, federally funded or assisted construction in West Virginia is governed by Davis-Bacon.

 Relevant Resources